Gamocosm/Gamocosm/README.md

 	You can use this key directly with `ssh -i id_gamocosm` (e.g. if you need to connect to a server directly).
 	The files `id_gamocosm` and `id_gamocosm.pub` are ignored in Gamocosm's `.gitignore`, so you don't have to worry about accidentally committing them.
-1. Create your environment file:
-	`cp template.env gamocosm.env`.
-1. Make your environment file readable (and writable) by the file owner (you) only:
-	`chown 600 gamocosm.env`.
-1. Update the config in `gamocosm.env`.
-	See below for documentation.
-1. Load environment variables:
-	`source load_env.sh`.

-	You will need to do this in every new shell you run ruby/rails in.
 1. Setup the database:
 	`bundle exec rails db:setup`.
 1. Start the server: